 However, with advancements in medical science, it's now possible to glimpse your baby's future even before they are born.
 Genetic testing during pregnancy can provide valuable information about your baby's health and well-being, providing you with peace of mind and the opportunity to make informed decisions for your family.

 At Advanced Women's Care of Pittsburgh, we offer various genetic testing options for expecting parents.
 In this guide, we'll discuss the basics of genetic testing during pregnancy, as well as some of the different tests and their benefits.
+We’ll also explore the different types of prenatal tests available and how to determine which one may be right for you.

 What Is Genetic Testing During Pregnancy?

 Genetic testing during pregnancy involves examining the DNA of a developing fetus to identify potential genetic disorders or abnormalities.
 This can be done through various methods, including blood tests, ultrasound, and amniocentesis.
+It’s important to speak with your provider about the potential benefits and risks of amniocentesis test procedures before proceeding.

 The ultimate aim of genetic testing is to equip expectant parents with insights into their unborn child’s health, shedding light on potential genetic disorders, chromosomal anomalies, and inherited conditions.
 This can help parents make informed decisions about their baby's health and plan for any necessary medical care or treatment.